William Davies (master mariner)

 Captain William Davies MBE (1862 – 27 March 1936) was a British sea captain and business man, a founding partner in the City of London shipping company Davies and Newman and Chairman of the London General Shipowners Society.

 His Petroleum Tables (1903), a standard reference work for tanker officers, went into several editions and was still the best-known book on its subject in the 1930s.
 During the First World War, Davies worked with the Admiralty on tanker transportation and was rewarded with the Order of the British Empire.

 Early life

 Born in Bristol, Davies was the son of Thomas Seth Davies, master mariner, originally from Pembrokeshire, Wales, and his wife Julia.
 In 1871, the family was living in Fremantle Square, Cotham, and Davies and his younger brother Joseph were at school.

-In June 1885, Davies’s father died at sea.
+In June 1885, Davies's father died at sea.

 Career

 Davies went to sea in 1875, shipping as a boy in a Welsh barque.
 He got his Master's Certificate in 1885 and his Extra Master's Certificate in 1887, bringing with it the title of master mariner.
 He quickly specialized in the new business of moving bulk oil across the Atlantic and around the world, which led to his observations on the expansion of oils in tankers.
 In 1903 he published his work, with other seafaring information, for the use of his fellow tanker officers.
-Davies's book Petroleum Tables went into many editions.
-In 1915, The Petroleum World commented on it "We draw special attention to Capt.
-William Davies's Petroleum Tables, which is now stocked at the offices of The Petroleum World.
-This is the standard book for computations and conversions."
-It remained the best-known publication on the subject until the 1930s.